 Protect Canadian Kids

-Kids who try vaping products are at high risk of becoming addicted users.
-Already, by the time kids finish high school, one-third are vaping.
+Young people who try vaping products are at high risk of becoming addicted users.
+Already, a stunning one-third of Canadian teenagers are vaping before they finish high school.

 For more information: info@ProtectCanadianKids.ca

 * This is the approach used by Nova Scotia, Prince Edward Island, New Brunswick and by several European countries and U.S. states which restrict flavours in e-cigarettes.